These delicious sourdough pizza bases are thick and slightly chewy.

 I usually play 2 x 3 minutes songs while kneading so I know I’ve completed the whole 6 minutes.

-Then place the dough in a glass or ceramic tray, let it sit for 15 minutes and then give it one round of gentle coil folds (there’s a video of coil folding here) just to give the dough some tension and create a smooth top.
+Then place the dough in a glass or ceramic tray, let it sit for 15 minutes and then give it one round of gentle coil folds, just to give the dough some tension and create a smooth top.

 Now leave the dough to sit and bulk ferment on the bench for four hours.

 Place these pieces on a floured tray to pop in the refrigerator.
-You can cover them with a damp tea towel to stop them drying out, or put them in an airtight container.
+Cover them with a damp tea towel to stop them drying out, or put them in an airtight container.

-Leave these to proof in the refrigerator for at least 4 hours or until baking time.
+Leave these to cold ferment in the refrigerator for at least 4 hours or until baking time.

 Spoon on your favourite sauce and toppings.
 Our favourite is a simple balsamic tomato sauce, topped with cheese, olives and capers, and fresh basil at the end.